DA72p/mec-website/README.md

 # mec-website

 Download the whole repo.
-Then, open any one of the 10 .html files and click around to access the whole website.
+Then, go to one of the two folders, open any one of the 10 .html files inside, and there's the website.

 The "archive" folder is the old, first-iteration website.